Visit our Research Station and Museum

-During the summer of 1992 we inaugurated a new research and interpretation center.
-The center houses a museum, 2 conference rooms (one for 25 and one for 50 persons), a library, and our offices.
-As a complement to our field research, a tour through the museum with experienced interpreters offers the public a complete view of our studies of marine mammals in the St. Lawrence.
-Painted murals and photographs covering the walls and floor of the museum depict the feeding behaviors of baleen and toothed whales as observed by staff researchers in the St. Lawrence.
+During the summer of 1992, we inaugurated our research and interpretation centre.
+The centre houses a museum, 2 conference rooms (capacity: 25 and 50 people respectively), a library, and our offices and laboratory.
+As a complement to our field research, a tour through the museum with experienced scientists offers the public a complete view of our studies of marine mammals in the St. Lawrence.
+Painted murals and photographs covering the walls and floor of the museum depict the feeding behaviours of baleen and toothed whales as observed by staff researchers in the St. Lawrence.

 In addition to guiding you through our museum and answering your questions, MICS researchers and naturalists present hour-long talks on marine mammal biology and research several times a week.